kaplanh/Animation-Example_Text-Buton-Foto/README.md

 ## Description

-The project aims to create an animated page using CSS animation, transform and transition.
+The project aims to create an animated page using CSS animation, transform, transition JS DOM Manipulation.

 ## Project Skeleton